Become a Summer Servant

 Here at Bethlehem Farm, we love to have extra help in the summer.
-If you are at least 18 years old and interested in giving us a hand for at least two weeks, consider being a summer servant.
-As a summer servant, you will live with the caretaker community to participate in community life, help with daily chores, and contribute to group week activities.
-If you are interested in direct service and available for 6 weeks or more, consider applying to be a Minimum-time AmeriCorps Member.
+If you are at least 18 years old and interested in giving us a hand for a minimum of two weeks, consider being a Summer Servant*.
+As a Summer Servant, you will live with the Caretaker community to participate in community life, help with daily chores, and contribute to group week activities.

 Summer Servant Application Process

-4. We will schedule a phone conversation with a caretaker during which we will ask you questions to try to get to know you better.
-It is also an opportunity for you to ask us questions.
+- We will schedule a phone conversation with a Caretaker during which we will ask you questions to try to get to know you better.
+It is also an opportunity for you to ask us any questions.

-5. The caretakers make a decision, and you make a decision, about whether this is a good fit for you and Bethlehem Farm for this summer.
+- The Caretakers make a decision, and you make a decision, about whether this is a good fit for you and Bethlehem Farm for this summer.

 Summer Servant Reflections